wszhan/algorithms-princeton/README.md

-# Percolation
+# Algorithms - Princeton University

-This is the projects of the Coursera course [Algorithms, Part 1 from Princeton University](https://www.coursera.org/learn/algorithms-part1/home/info).
+These are the projects of the Coursera course [Algorithms, Part 1 from Princeton University](https://www.coursera.org/learn/algorithms-part1/home/info).

 Most of my submission did not get a full score.
 If you have any ideas about how to improve my code, please kindly let me know, thanks.